I-2-5-48.Vocational Experts — General

 Last Update: 6/16/16 (Transmittal I-2-174)

-Before scheduling the hearing, the assigned administrative law judge (ALJ) will review a case to determine whether a VE opinion is needed, using the instructions in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-5-50.
+Before scheduling the hearing, the assigned administrative law judge (ALJ) will review a case to determine whether VE testimony is needed, using the instructions in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-5-50.
 A designee may also perform this task and make a recommendation to the ALJ.
-A VE provides an opinion by either testifying at a hearing (see HALLEX I-2-6-74) or providing a written response to interrogatories (see HALLEX I-2-5-57).
+A VE provides testimony by either testifying at a hearing (see HALLEX I-2-6-74) or providing a written response to interrogatories (see HALLEX I-2-5-57).
 See also HALLEX I-2-5-30.

 The following general guidelines apply to an ALJ's use of a VE in the hearing proceedings: